When booking a holiday, how long do you typically spend researching your destination and what offers are available?

 It is not that travel brands are using their digital data in the wrong way, they just need to use it more efficiently.
 Identity resolution will provide more clarity on what customers want from their favourite brands when it comes to their individual preferences.
 They will be able to identify the best platform to target customers and provide the most appropriate personalised messages accordingly.
 If the holiday preference of the customer changes, brands will be able to adjust the personalised messages which are being pushed out, making the fragmented customer journey whole again.

-Find out more about how identity resolution can help travel brands to personalise their customer engagement.
+Find out more about how identity resolution solution can help travel brands to personalise their customer engagement.